nvohra0016/Biot1D-MATLAB/README.md

 We ask that you respect the [Creative Commons CC BY-NC-ND 4.0 Attribution-NonCommercial-NoDerivatives 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-See License.md for the full text (coming soon).
+See License.md for the full text.